 General Education Courses, or Gen Eds, are the basic courses that give students a wide breadth of background knowledge.
 Also, they're usually pre-requisites for classes directly related to your major.
 Whether you see them as an interesting window into different disciplines or an uninteresting detour from your major, summer classes give you the chance to take them in less time.
 This means you can dive into classes directly related to your major sooner, or even graduate early!

 Sticking to the Routine

 During the school year, it's pretty easy to fall into a sort of rhythm.
 You'll hit your stride and be able to keep momentum and work ethic up.
-Once the school year rolls around, though, you might notice that you've lost your rhythm while goofing off during summer break.
+But after a lengthy summer break, you might notice that you've lost your rhythm when school time comes back around.
 If you don't stop working, that work ethic doesn't go away.
 So by taking summer classes you'll already be fully in the swing of things by the time you get back to school.

 If you pick a class that you really don't want to take but have to, there is at least one thing to look forward to.
 Summer classes run at a very accelerated pace.
 In a much shorter time than during the school year, you'll be done.
-You won't have to put up with a subject or teacher you hate for very long, and once you've finished you'll probably still have a week or two of summer left.
+You won't have to put up with a subject or teacher you hate for very long, and once you've finished you'll probably still have a chunk of summer left.
 Some students actually excel at the shorter programs, so if you're one of those students then summer classes are probably right for you.
 A word of caution: Just because the timeframe is shorter does not mean that the instruction time has been reduced nor that the material and the expectations have been lowered.
 Therefore, students have to complete the same objectives and the same number of chapters in the book as they would during the full 15 week semester, only in the summer they may have 5, or 7 or 10 weeks to do so.
 Thus, summer classes tend to be mostly introductory survey classes and should be taken only upon the advice of your academic or faculty advisor.